Program of Study

 Students majoring in biological sciences are encouraged to complete the following introductory courses their first year at Mizzou:

 - Biological Systems (BIO_SC 1500) with Lab: This course covers basic concepts and principles of the structure and function of living systems, from cells to populations.
 This is a foundation course for students who are intending to complete a three-semester sequence that also includes genetics and cell biology.
-(Prerequisites: Math 1100 and high school chemistry)
+(Prerequisite or co-requisite: Math 1100)

 - College Algebra (MATH 1100): This course reviews exponents, order of operations, factoring, and simplifying polynomial, rational, and radical expressions.
 Topics covered include linear, quadratic, polynomial, rational, inverse, exponential, and logarithmic functions and their applications.
 Students will solve equations involving these functions, and systems of linear equations in two variables, as well as inequalities.
 (Prerequisite: Mathematics 0110 or a sufficient score on the ALEKS exam)

 - CHEM 1320: CHEM 1320 is recommended for students majoring in science.
 The course covers thermochemistry, periodic properties, bonding, liquids, and solids.
 The course satisfies a laboratory science requirement.
 Students with good high school backgrounds in chemistry should start with this course.
 (Prerequisite, Mathematics 1100 or equivalent, is enforced.)

 Advanced Placement: Students can receive credit for BIO_SC 1500 with an AP score of 4 or higher.
 However, the Advising Office does not encourage freshman to take BIO_SC 2200 (General Genetics) despite credit for BIO_SC 1500.
 Student can receive credit for CHEM 1320 with an AP score of 3 and credit for CHEM 1320 and 1330 with an AP score of 4.